And The Vehicle Of His Covenant

 “For the husband is the head of the wife even as Christ is the head of the church, his body, and is himself its Savior.”
 Ephesians 5:23

 The husband is not only the head of his wife, he is also the one whom God has anointed and commanded to teach his children.

-In the end, the bride of Christ (i.e., Christians throughout the world) will be the amalgamation of all the blessed families of the earth that God promised Abraham his seed Jesus would deliver.
+In the end, the bride of Christ (i.e., all those who follow the way of Jesus) will be the amalgamation of all the blessed families of the earth that God promised Abraham his seed Jesus would deliver.

 Read also: Jesus was not a Jew